 - 4. Purpose of subsidy by reference to the RO's LCDRO; - 5.
 Date by which the purpose of the subsidy should be achieved, i.e. in 2018-2022; - 6.
-For RO as a legal entity, the identification data for - Persons acting on behalf of the RO, and whether they act in the position of authorised governing body or under power of attorney; - ii) Persons holding a stake in this legal entity; - iii) Persons in which the RO holds a stake, and the amount thereof; - b) Documents for the evaluation by the criteria for the granting of LCDRO institutional aid the criteria are - The RO must exist as a legal entity for a minimum period of five years; if a RO is merged, consolidated or divided, the duration of the original RO is included in the five-year requirement for the RO's legal successors; - 2.
+For RO as a legal entity, the identification data for - i) Persons acting on behalf of the RO, and whether they act in the position of authorised governing body or under power of attorney; - ii) Persons holding a stake in this legal entity; - iii) Persons in which the RO holds a stake, and the amount thereof: - b) Documents for the evaluation by the criteria for the granting of LCDRO institutional aid - the criteria are - 1.
+The RO must exist as a legal entity for a minimum period of five years;47 if a RO is merged, consolidated or divided, the duration of the original RO is included in the five-year requirement for the RO's legal suc- - 2.
 The required institutional LCDRO aid must be in compliance with the European legislation regulating ROs as beneficiaries of state aid, in particular clauses 17-23 of article 2.1 of the Framework for State aid for research and development and innovation (2014/C 198/01); - c) Long-term RO development policy for 2018-2022.
 The given RO proves the purpose of subsidy by submitting its LCDRO, so it contains mainly the data necessary for the assessment of the subsidy (and is primarily targeted at the future, unlike the evaluations of ROs' results conducted by the RDI Council/RDI Section in the past five years).
 The following information is the common minimum information for LCDRO of all providers that the relevant provider is to specify for the ROs within the provider's competence - 1.
-Basic identification data (document name, RO name, period); - 2.
-Comprehensive section - i) Historic and current details of the RO basic information;
+Basic identification data (document name, RO name, period);48 - 2.
+Comprehensive section - i) Historic and current details of the RO basic information: - 47 Where appropriate, the provider may reduce this time. - 48 For instance, Long-term Development Policy for Research Organisation, Research Institute ..., 2018-2022)

-- ii) Overall policy goal for the whole RO and the goal's ties to the provider's policy; - iii) Total institutional LCDRO funds required by the RO and broken down by year and eligible cost (pursuant to section 2(2)(k) of Act No. 130/2002 Coll.); - iv) Other resources for RO research development (purpose-tied aid, funds from ESIF and other structural funds, international funds, proceeds from contracted research, etc.); - v) RO's international and national collaboration, collaboration with the users of research results; - vi) RO's other specific research activities and the activities related thereto (training, expert activities, etc.). - 3.
-Fields of expertise researched by the research teams of the RO, structured into - 49 According to the currently valid research and development policy for institutional aid providers or other policies specified by the provider:
+- ii) Overall policy goal for the whole RO and the goal's ties to the provider's policy;49 - iii) Total institutional LCDRO funds required by the RO and broken down by year and eligible cost (pursuant to section 2(2)(k) of Act No. 130/2002 Coll.); - iv) Other resources for RO research development (purpose-tied aid, funds from ESIF and other structural funds, international funds, proceeds from contracted research, etc.); - v) RO's international and national collaboration, collaboration with the users of research results; - vi) RO's other specific research activities and the activities related thereto (training, expert activities, etc.). - 3.
+Fields of expertise researched by the research teams of the RO, structured into